 5. Once it was dry for 48 hours, we brought it into the house.
 I used two 3.5″ wood screws towards the back of the mantle to secure it into the frame.

-I love how well this fireplace pairs with the accent wall.
-I would love to see you build it.
+I would love to see you build this fireplace wall!
 If you do, be sure to share with me.
-Follow me on instagram for more budget projects.
+Follow me @hanashappyhome for more budget projects.